salvadorgarciamunoz/kipet/README.md

 KIPET is a python package designed to simulate, optimize and analyze chemical reaction systems.
 The software has the following functionality

 * Simulate a reactive system described with DAEs

-  * Integrate DAE system with a sundial integrator
   * Solve the DAE system with collocation methods
   * Stochastic integration of the DAE